Scientific Name

 Most of your growth will be during the warm season, and the plant will have the most leaves.
 The plant will also grow best with the leaves exposed to bright light but the caudex shaded.

-During the cool months, protect the plant from frost to keep it alive.
-The plant normally rests during this period, and water should be kept to a minimum.
-However, you can keep the plant active if you can keep it above 50 degrees Fahrenheit (10 degrees Celsius).
+Protect the plant from frost during the cool months to keep it alive.
+The plant rests typically during this period, and water should be kept to a minimum.
+However, you can keep the plant active if you keep it above 50 degrees Fahrenheit (10 degrees Celsius).

 Most cuttings do not produce a caudex, so it is best to propagate by seeds.
 Adenias are either male or female, so one of each is required to produce seeds.